varsha-vishwanath/pwn.college_varsha/Intro_to_arguements.md

 ```

 ### New Learnings
-I learnt what an arguement was, the difference between an arguement and a command and the structure of a shell command.
+I learnt what an arguement was, the difference between an arguement and a command, and the structure of a shell command.